Blenheim Palace & Cornbury Park

 |Length||22.1km (13.7 miles), 6 hours.
 For the whole outing, including trains, sights and meals, allow at least 11 hours.|

 |OS Maps||Explorer 180 or Landranger 164.
 Hanborough, map reference SP 433 142, is in Oxfordshire, 7km north-west of Oxford.|

-This lovely walk, a long train journey, but the grounds of Blenheim palace are lovely.
+This is a lovely walk, just an hour and a quarter's journey by train from London into Oxfordshire's countryside and the extensive grounds of Blenheim palace.
 The River Evenlode and its soft, easy hills and fertile countryside inspired Tolkien’s Hobbit Shire.

 The start of the walk is good for blackberries in September.
 Before lunch, there are the 2,100 acres of the Great Park leading to Blenheim Palace, its lake and the Column of Victory that the first Duke of Marlborough had placed on the horizon so that he could see it from his bedroom.

 Once over the wall out of the Park, the route is along Akeman Street, the Old Roman road from Alchester to Cirencester, with big stone slabs from the old road still visible in places.
 This is now part of the Oxfordshire Way and the leg of over a mile to Stonesfield is through open farmland and progress can be hard work if into the wind.

 At lunchtime you could picnic in the meadow by the Stonesfield Ford and the old slate quarries, or have a pub lunch in the village.